cdmdotnet/Manatee.Trello/docs/_docs/1-main/getting-started.md

 Board.DownloadedFields |= Board.Fields.Actions | Board.Fields.Url;
 ```

-By default, all of the data is downloaded for all of these entities.
+By default, all of the data is downloaded for all entities.
 The exceptions are:

 - Boards don't download members (in favor of memberships) or cards (in favor of getting cards when refreshing lists)
 - Organizations don't download members (in favor of memberships)

-If an entity has already been downloaded and cached, and new data for it is retrieved as part of an unrelated refresh, the new data will be merged into the existing entity.
+If an entity has already been downloaded and cached, and new data for it is retrieved as part of an unrelated refresh (e.g. refreshing a card may also download data for the list which contains it), the new data will be merged into the existing entity.
 Manatee.Trello attempts to use *all* of the data provided by the API to ensure that information is as up-to-date as possible.

 ## Writing data